Animal Friends for Veterans

 Supporting vets.
 Rescuing pets.
 Saving lives.

 Many troops return home with scars – both seen and unseen – that can make it difficult to transition back to civilian life.
 They come in many forms including post-traumatic stress disorder, traumatic brain injury, and countless other daily stresses.
-As a result, statistics show that 22 veterans or active duty soldiers commit suicide each day … nearly one every hour.
+As a result, statistics show that 22 veterans or active members of the military take their own lives each day … nearly one every hour.

 Recognizing the life-changing power of the animal-human bond, and with nearly 200,000 military veterans in the Pittsburgh region alone, our commitment is stronger now than ever.
 Which is why we are thrilled to offer Animal Friends for Veterans, our new comprehensive shelter program for veterans and their pets.